Legislation Details

 If Resolution requires expenditure of County Funds, provide the following information:

-Amount to be authorized by Resolution:
+Amount to be authorized by Resolution: Click or tap here to enter text.

 Are funds already budgeted?
 Choose an item.

-If 'Yes,' specify appropriation code(s):
+If 'Yes,' specify appropriation code(s): Click or tap here to enter text.

-If 'No,' specify proposed source of funds
+If 'No,' specify proposed source of funds: Click or tap here to enter text.

 Specify Compliance with Procurement Procedures: